microsoft/CNTK/contrib/Python/doc/concepts.rst

     tensor dimension which changes for every input unit.

   - CNTK tries to compute as many sequences in parallel as possible for a given minibatch.
-For this it puts all sequences in a minibatch in a rectangular structure called a *minibatch layout* and lays out parallel sequences in y direction and the dynamic (time or sequence) dimension in x direction.
+For this it puts all sequences of a minibatch in a rectangular structure called a *minibatch layout* and lays out parallel sequences in y direction and the dynamic (time or sequence) dimension in x direction.
 For a network that describes a loop in time dimension, this means that certain